shafinsiddique/TheNasdaq12/README.md

 # TheNasdaq12
 A Python tool that assesses stocks based on the Nasdaq Dozen indicators.
 Each stock receive a score out of 12.

 As someone who recently started investing in the stock market, I realized that there's no proper application that helps investors assess stocks.
-I mean yeah, you'll find thousands of websites that will tell you what makes a stock good and what makes a stock bad but there are 2 problems that I found:
+I mean yeah, you'll find thousands of websites that will tell you what makes a stock good and what makes a stock bad but there were 2 problems that I encountered:

 1) There's simply way too much information out there.
 Some websites tell you one thing while others tell you another thing.
 In this vast collection of information, how does one know exactly which source is the most reliable.
 2) There seems to be an infinite number of indicators you can look at when assessing a stock.
 How do we know which indicators are more important than others?